andreas-ka/show-your-keyboard/README.md

 - Show your keyboard was developed using an agile method.
 That includes using GitHub issues, user stories and kanban boards.
 That gave me an overview of tasks structured in a to-do, in-progress and done way.
 Project board with user stories [Link](https://github.com/users/andreas-ka/projects/5)

-- Also used a project with a Kanban board for all my bugs during development; they were also categorized to keep track of critical ones and minor ones.
-Project board with bugs [Link](https://github.com/users/andreas-ka/projects/6)

 _____________________________________________________________________________
 ## Site user goal